jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 ## Directory

-There are three states that the directory goes through as you use Git Version Control.
+There are three locations files go through as you use Git Version Control.

 - Working Directory